Travel Category

 Summer wildlife safari in India

 Wildlife safaris are one of the best highlights of India.
-Summer is relatively offseason for wildlife tours but that only makes it an enjoyable experience.
+Summer is relatively offseason for wildlife tours in India but that only makes it an enjoyable experience.
 In summer, as the water holes start to dry up, the animals come out into the open making sightings absolutely fantastic.
 Also, summer is the best time to get away in the cool jungles.
-Stay at the well-facilitated wildlife resorts.
+Stay at the well-facilitated luxury wildlife resorts in India.
 Opt for early morning safaris or the ones at evening.

 Whether it’s the Royal Bengal Tiger or the Indian Elephant or the One-Horned Indian Rhino, the majestic beasts can be easily spotted.
 Without the winter fog, it is a magical time to capture some memorable experiences.